rAm1n/saliency/README.md

 **Note**: To make things run smoother, scanpaths has already been preprocessed and stored on dropbox.
-If you own one of the datasets and you don't like your data to be included in this package, please send a short message to  *fahimi72 At gmail* and it will be taken care of. we do not own any of the data and The copyrights belongs to the original publisher of the datasets.
+If you own one of the datasets and you don't like your data to be included in this package, please send a short message to  *fahimi72 At gmail* and it will be taken care of. we do not own any of the data and the rights belong to the original publisher of the datasets.
+Please make sure to cite the appropriate paper if you are using them.